 However, interviewees explained how such applications were rarely seen: ‘for now, we didn’t face a tricky case..[..]..as I mentioned, it’s a straightforward procedure for us’ (interviewee 2); ‘so far we haven’t had anything like this [research at the boundary of health-related research]...no, no such example at all’ (interviewee 4).

-Handling ‘tricky’ applications: governance structures potentially contentious applications, interviewees described regulations and governance structures to assist with decision-making.
-For all interviewees, discussion; ‘we have a lot of discussions about that’ (biobank interviewee 8); ‘we do discuss things, and we do discuss things in quite a lot of depth, actually, and everyone has to agree’ (biobank interviewee 6).
+Handling ‘tricky’ applications: governance structures

+Nearly all interviewees reported that the access procedure for their biobank was a two-tier system.
+An internal access management team would typically review applications to ‘screen the project’ (interviewee 2).
+Once applications had been reviewed, depending on the biobank, the access committee would view these proposals.
+Committee membership (between two and nine members) was diverse and often included a member of the internal access team and one or more biobank management personnel.
+Larger biobank committees tended to meet regularly, smaller committees worked by soliciting the opinions of two or more individuals that had been invited to act as committee members.
+When committee members needed to consider potentially contentious applications, interviewees described regulations and governance structures to assist with decision-making.
+For all interviewees, discussion between committee members was vital; ‘we have a lot of discussions about that’ (biobank interviewee 8); ‘we do discuss things, and we do discuss things in quite a lot of depth, actually, and everyone has to agree’ (biobank interviewee 6).
 Discussions involved considering participants who had provided their data to the biobank: ‘would…participants…be surprised or be pleased or be alarmed by any of these proposals?’ (biobank interviewee 14); ‘the access committee should be the voice of the people that have made the donation’ (biobank interviewee 15).

 Participants described how these discussions could sometimes be resolved by asking applicants for more information about the potential value of the research proposals.
 As interviewee 3 explained, ‘we’d have to know why people [researcher applicants] wanted to do what they were going to do’.
-This interviewee continued: ‘[applicants need to] bolt on some sort of description of what [they] might do with it [the research] that’s helpful..[because]..[..]..we [the DAC] really need to think about what we’re [as a society] going to do with it’ (biobank interviewee 3). wo interviewees opined that, when faced with a potentially contentious proposal, it was important for the biobank to consult the views of those community groups who were most likely to be impacted by the research.
-Interviewee 13 explained:
+This interviewee continued: ‘[applicants need to] bolt on some sort of description of what [they] might do with it [the research] that’s helpful..[because]..[..]..we [the DAC] really need to think about what we’re [as a society] going to do with it’ (biobank interviewee 3).
+When this was not the case, other mechanisms were in place.
+Two interviewees opined that, when faced with a potentially contentious proposal, it was important for the biobank to seek broader input from a wider community by consulting the views of those community groups who were most likely to be impacted by the research.
+Interviewee 13 describes the mechanism for doing this within their own biobank.
+They explained:

 we have these experts that - sometimes they are participants themselves or the community itself…that is how much we include, or we are sensitive to potential misuses or contentious uses of the resource.
 We hope….through the process, [the views of] those who are being impacted by the decision [are represented].

-f discussion failed to resolve the issue, then a governance structure (or governance structures coming into place; biobank interviewee 9) to allow for formal escalation of discussion and/or decision-making was drawn upon:
+For (other) interviewees, if discussion failed to resolve the issue, then a governance structure (or governance structures coming into place; biobank interviewee 9) to allow for formal escalation of discussion and/or decision-making was drawn upon:

 in case there is a dispute in the access committee decision [in the future; there had not been one yet], it can be referred to the regulatory committee.
 The regulatory committee refers its decision to the board.…So we have this hierarchy (biobank interviewee 2).